CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 ## Uses

+The primary use right now is to separate group of senders that route data through the universal pipeline and senders that route data through the legacy pipeline.
+See below for more details.

 ### Sender/Receivers

-- A sender has a configured topic and reports sent through the Universal pipeline tagged with that topic
+- A sender has a configured topic and reports sent through the pipeline will be tagged with that topic
 - A receiver has configured topic and will only be routed reports that are tagged with that topic

 ### Routing